umbertoluca-ranieri/umbertoluca-ranieri.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Prof. Elena Solana Madruga from Universidad Complutense de Madrid (Spain) will visit our lab and will be giving a seminar as part of the ongoing Neutron Scattering Series
+Prof. Elena Solana Madruga from Universidad Complutense de Madrid (Spain) will visit our group and will be giving a seminar as part of the ongoing Neutron Scattering Series